 For the best results, do these exercises two to three times per week.
 Once per week strength training isn’t adequate to develop bigger, stronger muscles efficiently.
 Building forearm strength and size can take some time, so be patient.
 But, with focused efforts, you should see some results in a month or two.

 A simple modification makes these workouts you’re already doing even more effective at building that strength.
 Make the barbell handle bigger with a specialist grip.
-Adding this increases the width of the bar and forces you to hold with a stronger grip, working the forearm muscles.
+A fat grip increases the width of the bar and forces you to hold with a stronger grip, working the forearm muscle group.

-Another simple change that really develops the forearms is to switch to a pronated grip.
+Another simple change that really develops strong, big forearms is to switch to a pronated grip.
 Hold the bar with the backs of the wrists facing up and palms facing down.
 This takes pressure off the biceps and transfers it to the forearms.

 Use dumbbells to work on all the small muscles of the forearm.
 With just a few exercises, like variations of wrist curls, you can hit all the muscles and the ways in which the forearm moves:

-- Wrist extension.
+Wrist extension.
 Do the same basic exercise as above, but with the palms of your hands facing down.
 Lift at the wrist and squeeze.
 This reverse wrist curl works the forearm extensors.

 Grip and forearm strength are essential for carrying heavy objects, so try these simple but challenging loaded carry exercises to develop the muscles: